LordDemonos/FormerGlory/_posts/2025-06-05-june-updates.md

 - Western Wastes dragons (guild instance) are being taken off DKP.
 Feel free to grab a raid from an officer and go to town on them for 6 necks.

--  Lodizol loot is also being taken off of DKP.
+-  Lodizal loot is also being taken off of DKP.
 Please try to keep Velious targets in the 6pm EST+ window for availability.

 - Cukazi would like to have a word with you all about turning /anon and /roleplay OFF during raids.
 It makes it easier to get class counts and organize groups.